pkgjs/parseargs/README.md

   * `value`: { string } Positional value (i.e. `args[index]`).
 * option-terminator token

-For example, assuming the following script for `tokens.js`, which uses automatic detection of options and no error checking:
+For example, assuming the following script which uses automatic detection of options and no error checking:

 ```mjs